iomicroservices/baselink-nuxt/content/index.md

 Property services done right with BaseLink

 #description
-You can customise your clean with special instructions or add extra services.
+You can customise your jobs with special instructions and request multiple services in a single booking.
 Your account will be managed by our dedicated support team for a reliable service every time.

 #items